aastha231074/DevOps/Docker/README.md

 You can get images from a public or private Container Registry, which is a repository for storing and distributing images.
 The most popular public registry is Docker Hub.

-Here are links to your projects on Docker Hub:
+Here are links to my projects on Docker Hub:
 - [ares-frontend](https://hub.docker.com/repository/docker/ahastha1904/ares-frontend)
 - [ares-backend](https://hub.docker.com/repository/docker/ahastha1904/ares-backend)